-This week is the second annual National Wine Week which – you guessed it – celebrates the rich and exciting world of wine.
+This week is English Wine Week which – you guessed it – celebrates the rich and exciting world of wine from these isles.

 It got us thinking about what foods are best matched with which wines – and while it’s all down to personal taste, here are some handy tips.